shanayamalik/cs260-final-project/IMPLEMENTATION_CHECKLIST.md

 # SilverGuide - Implementation Checklist

 Track your progress as you build the app!
-Check off [✔️] items as you complete them.
+Check off items as you complete them.

 ---

 ## Phase 1: Foundation (Days 1-2) - MUST DO FIRST

-### Person 1: Project Setup & Routing
+### Project Setup & Routing
 - [x] Run `npm install` to install all dependencies
 - [x] Create `.env` file from `server/.env.example`
 - [x] Implement basic routing in `src/App.jsx`